 When restoring antiques and collectibles, expert Rick Dale emphasizes using as many old, authentic parts as possible in the same way his American Restorations team approached their projects on the History Channel program.
-Even though most of us won’t be tackling anything that extensive, this advice is still good to follow for minor to moderately difficult restorations.
+Even though most of us won’t be tackling anything as extensive as his business, Rick's Restorations, this advice is still good for minor to moderately difficult projects.

 Of course, there will also come a time when it’s just not feasible to find a vintage part.
-You’ll discover that they’re either as scarce as hen’s teeth, or it just doesn’t make sense to spend the time and effort hunting down an object like a rubber plug for an old ceramic piggy bank or an original door hinge.
+You’ll discover that they’re either as scarcely available, or it just doesn’t make sense to spend the time and effort hunting down an object like a rubber plug for an old ceramic piggy bank or an original door hinge.
 The value of the bank or the door doesn’t lie in the plug or the hinge, in other words.

 Here are some suggested spots to start in your online quest to find the perfect fit: